Nauru has very few formally protected terrestrial areas due to extensive mining. Conservation attempts are ongoing but face significant challenges.

 Direct actions yield a positive economic impact.

-Ensure your exchanges are respectful and fair.
+Ensure your interactions are respectful and fair.

 Your spending choices directly benefit the community.